canonical/landscape-charm/terraform/README.md

 This directory contains a base [Terraform][Terraform] module for the [Landscape Server charm][Landscape Server charm].

-The module uses the [Terraform Juju provider][Terraform Juju provider] to model the charm deployment onto any machine cloud environment managed by [Juju][Juju].
+It uses the [Terraform Juju provider][Terraform Juju provider] to model the charm deployment onto any non-Kubernetes cloud managed by [Juju][Juju].

-While it is possible to deploy this base module in isolation, it should serve as a building block for higher level modules.
+While it is possible to deploy this module in isolation, it should serve as a building block for higher-level Terraform modules.

 ## Module structure

 - **main.tf** - Defines the Juju application to be deployed.
-- **variables.tf** - Allows customization of the deployment.
-Except for exposing the deployment options (Juju model name, channel or application name) also models the charm configuration.
+- **variables.tf** - Provides customizable deployment inputs.
+This includes options such as the Juju model name, channel, and application name, as well as charm-specific configuration parameters.
-- **output.tf** - Responsible for integrating the module with other Terraform modules, primarily by defining potential integration endpoints (charm integrations), but also by exposing the application name.
+- **output.tf** - Exposes values needed by other Terraform modules, such as the application name and integration endpoints (e.g., charm relations).
-- **versions.tf** - Defines the Terraform provider version.
+- **versions.tf** - Defines the required Terraform and provider versions.
 - **locals.tf** - Values computed at deploy time based on the variables provided.

 ## Using the module in higher level modules